garrandall/popular-music-data/tracks/every-breath-i-take-gene-pitney.md

 Who gave me such a lucky *break*

 Oh, no, darling
-Only with ev'ry breath I take
+Only with every breath I take

 And every time we have to be apart
 I hardly ever find you in my heart